Nicaragua's police spread fear with arrests, raids - WTMJ

 The men forced the women to hand over all of their jewelry and cell phones.
 They ransacked the house.
 At one point, one man tried to rape Belli’s daughter, but was stopped by another.

-“I am aware that what my family suffered pales beside what many others have suffered, but I think it is important to document the tribulations that so many families in today’s Nicaragua continue suffering,” Belli wrote.
-“To remain silent could be a way to lie and rig the abuses.”
+“I am aware that what my family suffered pales beside what many others have suffered, but I think it is important to document the tribulations that so many families in today’s Nicaragua continue suffering,” Humberto Belli wrote.
+“To remain silent could be a way to lie and cover up the abuses.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.